nd-dsp-lab/web3db-backend/reverse_proxy/README.md

 - Consider using Docker secrets or mounted volumes for production deployments
 - The container disables host key checking for automation (use with trusted hosts only)
 - **Never commit SSH keys to version control** - they are excluded via `.gitignore`
-- The `copy-key.sh` script helps copy keys without exposing them in your home directory structure
 - For production, consider using Docker secrets or environment-based key management